 How to make your morning tea a success

-Share your fundraising page via Facebook and email, and ask your guests to do the same.
-Cancer affects everybody so you’d be amazed how supportive even strangers can be.
+Invite guests and share your fundraising page via Facebook, email, SMS or in person.
+Ask your guests to help spread the word amongst their friends and family too – cancer affects everybody, so you’d be amazed how supportive even strangers can be.

-If you are hosting at work, why not ask your employer if they can match what you raise.
+If you are hosting at work, ask your employer if they are willing to dollar match what you raise.

-Finally, don’t forget to remind your guests that by enjoying tea and treats, they’re making a real difference.
-Talk about why you support Cancer Council’s Australia’s Biggest Morning Tea, share a personal story and tell your guests why you got involved.
+Don’t forget to remind your guests that by enjoying a morning tea, they’re making a real difference.
+Talk about why you support Cancer Council’s Australia’s Biggest Morning Tea, share a personal story and inspire them to donate generously.

 Finally, remember that however you choose to host your morning tea, you’re making a huge difference to those impacted by cancer.
 Thank you.